 When taking a taxi in Bangkok, follow these tips and your journey needn’t be temper-fraying: avoid rush hour, insist your driver switch his meter on.
 If he refuses, get out and find another – they’re usually plentiful.

 Finally, make sure you leave nothing behind.
-There’s nothing worse than watching your gaily-colored taxi whiz off into Bangkok’s haze, carrying with it your valuables.
+There’s nothing worse than watching your gaily-coloured taxi whiz off into Bangkok’s haze, carrying with it your valuables.

 - 9